JuliusHolbert/Eyes/README.md

 ## How to Run:
 this code doesn't need any third party packages to run. simply download the files to your desktop and then drag the index.html folder into your browser

+## Future Improvements:
+In the future I would like to make the eyes smaller and find famous paintings of people and use them as a backgroud overlway for the eyes.
+This would require moving the eyes on the screen so they line up with the images, but I think it would be a really cool effect and would be really funny

 ## License
 Copyright 2021 Julius Holbert